The Davis Sisters: Origin

 In 1945, immediately after the rain incident, Ruth rushed home and formed all her sisters into a religious singing group with her playing the piano.
 Alfreda was only 10 years old!
 Ruth was the spiritual motivator behind the group and had strong religious convictions and her faith fired the faith of her sisters even at their young ages.
 The girls used the old Baptist Hymnal, sheet music, and songs from the radio and practiced, practiced and practiced.
 The Davis Sisters finally made their debut at their parents' home in Philadelphia, PA. in 1946.

 In Philadelphia the Davis Sisters lived on 2227 N 6th Street at Susquehanna for many years.
 Later they moved to Cambrian Street near 13th street.
 They started singing in churches and on programs and became popular.
 Ruth developed their stage positions around a central microphone to achieve a depth to their combined voices.
 Their first recording contract was signed in 1947.

-Many local concerts were given at the "Met" Theater in Philadelphia.
-The Sisters always packed the house and were always late arriving.
-People would wait at the door for them to arrive.
-They would look for Alfreda because she always led them in their march to the stage to begin singing.
-Their live performances were awesome and they would "tear the house down".
-Ruth Davis had such a powerful voice that she could just start up a song without any introduction or gimmicks.
-Disclose the glory of her instrument, a huge, wide ranging metallic Contralto of great beauty and extraordinary power and force in squalling.
-When she would sing "Shine On Me", she would throw her handkerchief in the air: the crowd would be ecstatic and many people were slain under the Spirit.
-When Thelma would sing "Jesus", the crowd really responded enthusiastically.
-The Davis Sisters' attire was usually plain choir robes and in the early days they were only accompanied by piano played by Curtis Dublin.
-The Famous Davis Sisters were involved in the movement of the Capella quartet sound into female group singing with instrumental accompaniment.
+Many local concerts were given at the "Met" Theater in Philadelphia, often packing the house.
+When Ruth Davis would sing "Shine On Me", she would throw her handkerchief in the air: the crowd would be ecstatic.
+The Davis Sisters' attire was usually plain choir robes, and in the early days they were only accompanied by piano played by Curtis Dublin.
+The Davis Sisters were involved in the movement of the a cappella quartet sound into female group singing with instrumental accompaniment.